As restrictions change and gyms and fitness centres can reopen, things will be a little different compared to pre-coronavirus.

 Tip 1: Know what your gym, fitness centre or health club is doing to help keep you safe

-From Monday 22 June, gyms, fitness centres and health clubs will be able to reopen, however there will be Victorian Government-led restrictions on the number of people in each class and venue, as well as a few extra processes in place to help keep everyone safe from coronavirus.
+When gyms, fitness centres and health clubs reopen there will be Victorian Government-led restrictions as well as a few extra processes in place to help keep everyone safe from coronavirus.

 So before your first visit, take some time to find out how your gym or rec centre will operate: